vercel/next.js/docs/api-reference/next/future/image.md

 A callback function that is invoked once the image is completely loaded and the [placeholder](#placeholder) has been removed.

-The `onLoadingComplete` function accepts one parameter, an object with the following properties:
+The callback function will be called with one argument, an object with the following properties:

 - [`naturalWidth`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/naturalWidth)
 - [`naturalHeight`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/naturalHeight)